KyaraZen

 On a bigger scale production, one can knead a large incense dough ball after having finalized on a recipe.
 After that, carefully use the syringe with out the head, to compress little cylinders of dough to facilitate syringe loading, minimal air and good compactness.

 Using syringes, one can extrude the incenses as sticks onto an acrylic board.
 It is a tedious process! and also can be quite tiring.
-You have to try it yourself to know how it feels
+You have to try it yourself to know how it feelsinc9

 And finally satisfaction is achieved when you have a full layer of straight sticks drying!
 These are pure cryo-ground mysore heartwood sandal sticks that I have some available on Etsy at the moment